kennedybm/teste-tecnico-front-end/README.md

 #### Requirements:

-Make sure to have installed in your machine
+Make sure to have installed on your machine

 - [Node.JS](https://nodejs.org/en)
 - [Yarn](https://yarnpkg.com/)